alimturkmen/bb-norm/README.md

         w2v.pkl
     predictions/

+Scripts should be called inside the *src* directory.

 ## Execution
 #### 1. w2v_parser.py
 If you do not have a pre-cached *w2v* data.
 You should create it by yourself.